 It doesn’t get much more old-fashioned than skillet cornbread.

-This bread is a blend of salty and sweet with a buttery texture and just a hint of spice from the cinnamon.
+This bread is a blend of salty and sweet with a buttery texture and rich maple syrup and just a hint of spice from the cinnamon.

 Since I’m not afraid to eat some refined flour now and again, I used some refined einkorn flour to make this bread .
 Other good options would be sprouted whole wheat flour or unbleached all-purpose flour.
-I’d also recommend getting organic, non-GMO cornmeal, and, as usual, grass-fed butter and pastured eggs would be the best choice if possible.
+I’d also recommend getting organic, non-GMO cornmeal is possible, and, as usual, grass-fed butter and pastured eggs would be the best choice if possible.

 - 1 cup cornmeal

 - 1 1/4 cup flour (einkorn, spelt, or unbleached all-purpose)

 - 3 tsp aluminum-free baking powder

 - 1 tsp sea salt or real salt

 - 1/3 cup pure maple syrup (Grade A Dark, Robust Taste will give the strongest maple flavor)

 - 10 Tbs unsalted butter, melted